wso2/docs-choreo-dev/en/developer-docs/docs/administer/configure-enterprise-login.md

 # Configure Enterprise Login

-With Choreo, you can configure enterprise login to allow users from an external identity provider (IdP) to sign in to Choreo seamlessly without changing their credentials.
+With {{ product_name }}, you can configure enterprise login to allow users from an external identity provider (IdP) to sign in to {{ product_name }} seamlessly without changing their credentials.

-This guide walks you through the steps to configure enterprise login for your organization in Choreo.
+This guide walks you through the steps to configure enterprise login for your organization in {{ product_name }}.

 ## Prerequisites